yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_Defender_Configuration_policies.md

 8. In the search box, type **DeviceManagementConfiguration.ReadWrite.All**.
 You will see the permission listed
    ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/cb9be79b5259eb053027be5470151c880e78931f/Images/macOS/IntuneGraph-Config5.png)
 9. Select the **DeviceManagementConfiguration.ReadWrite.All** and click **Add permissions**
-10. Veriry API permission is added correctly.
+10. Verify API permission is added correctly.
     ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/ce013bf6e2c12b3269436887f6c8c29941ad0314/Images/macOS/IntuneGraph-Config6.png)

 ## Step 4: Execute the script and create policy through Graph API
-Now you're ready to run the script and cretate policies via Graph API.
+Now you're ready to run the script and create policies via Graph API.
 Execute the downloaded PowrShell script (AddDefenderConfigsToIntune.ps1) in the step 1.
 You will see login prompt.
-Enter your Intuhe admin account and password to proceed.
+Enter your Intune admin account and password to proceed.

 1. Launch PowerShell ISE with administrator privileges.
 2. Open the downloaded script file (AddDefenderConfigsToIntune.ps1) from Step 1.